Effective Techniques for how-to-clean-blackstone Griddle After Cooking

 Step 4: Scrub the Surface

-With the help of a non-abrasive scrubbing pad, scrub the surface in circular motions.
-This action helps to dislodge the remaining particles.
-If you encounter particularly tough spots, add a bit of coarse salt to the mix, as the texture can aid in the cleaning process.
+Use a non-abrasive scrubbing pad to scrub the surface in circular motions.
+This does help to get the bits out.
+If you come across some very stubborn patches, consider tossing a bit of coarse salt into the mixture, as its texture can help you scrub away.

 Step 5: Rinse and Dry

-After scrubbing, it’s important to rinse off the soapy residue.
-Use a clean cloth or paper towels to wipe down the surface.
-If the water is still hot, the griddle will dry quickly.
-Ensure the surface is completely dry before storing your griddle to prevent rust.
+It’s equally important to rinse off all of the soapy residue after scrubbing.
+Wipe it down with a clean cloth or paper towels.
+When the water gets hot, it evaporates and dries the griddle at once.
+Make sure it is completely dry before storing your griddle, to avoid rust.

 Common Preventative Tips